Asplund-Samuelsson/thermosampler/README.md

 ### Hit-and-run analysis

 `sampling.py` performs hit-and-run sampling of feasible metabolite concentration sets by a random walk through the solution space.
+Run `./sampling.py -h` to list all options of the script.

 ##### _Example: Hit-and-run sampling on TCA cycle starting from and maintaining MDF_